 8. Earn twice the miles when you pay with your card and show your Aeroplan membership card at participating retailers and Aeroplan stores.

 The TD Aeroplan Visa Infinite comes with a host of benefits that may make it worthwhile depending on your needs.
-To start, you get up to 25,000 Aeroplan miles when you make your first purchase and spend up to $2,000 in the first 3 months.
+To start, you get up to 30,000 Aeroplan miles when you make your first purchase and spend at least $1,000 each month for the first 3 months.

-Depending on your destination, season and the flight rewards redemption option you choose, the 25,000 bonus miles alone could be worth up to $500.
+Depending on your destination, season and flight rewards redemption option you choose, the 30,000 bonus miles alone could be worth up to 2 economy short-haul roundtrip flights.

 The $120 fee is waived in year one which gives you an excellent opportunity to try out the card.
 If you are a TD All-Inclusive Banking Plan customer, your annual fee is waived as long as your bank account remains in good standing.
 Note that the annual fee rebate only applies to the primary cardholder.